iamFIREcracker/tiny_lispy_steps.js/README.md

 - `CALL`
 - `PAUSE` to pause the execution and allow you to inspect the current continuation.
 To resume, simply call `evalc` or `evalca` that continuation.
+- `LOAD` to load forms from a file

 ### JavaScript interoperability